Jeepney: Design

 Body designs of jeepneys vary by region.
 Some are plainly colored, while others can use massive variety.
 Some jeepneys can be decorated with stickers or spray paint, with designs consisting of caricatures, illustrations, or pictures inspired by popular cultures, such as actors and actresses, cartoons, animes, comics, games, or movie characters, abstract designs and lines, religious icons, and others.

 In the central island of Cebu, the bulk of jeepneys are built from second-hand Japanese trucks, originally intended for cargo.
 These are euphemistically known as "surplus trucks".
 Popular jeepney manufacturers in Cebu are Chariot and RDAK, known for its "flat-nosed" jeepneys made from surplus Suzuki Carry (also known as multicab) and Isuzu Elf trucks, which are no longer in use in Japan owing to road tax and obsolescence in their country of origin.
 These are equipped with high-powered sound systems, and racing themes, and are said to be bigger and taller than those in Manila.

-In Bulacan, particularly in the city of Malolos, shorter extended "owner" jeeps called "Karatig" are used for short-distance, inter-city transportation.
-The size varies, with approximately 3 m of passenger space which is longer than and can seat at least twice as many passengers as private-use "owner" jeeps.
-The "Karatigs" are less ergonomic and fuel-efficient compared to the more standard-size public utility jeeps dominating the rest of the country.
-Despite this awkward size, "Karatig" jeeps' unique and even "cute" size has become an icon contributing to the culture and experience of Bulacan public transportation.
+In Bulacan, particularly in the city of Malolos, shorter jeeps called "Karatig" are used for short-distance, inter-city transportation.
+The size varies, with approximately 3 m of passenger space which is longer and can seat at least twice as many passengers as private-use jeeps.
+The "Karatigs" are less fuel-efficient as compared to the more standard-size public utility jeeps that are common in the rest of the country.
+Despite their size, it has become important, contributing to the culture and experience of Bulacan public transportation.